ViktorXs/learning-python/README.md

 Finished things that may have wrong naming conventions etc. I will still keep them as they are and will not change for the sake of keeping track, how well I already progressed and learned python.

 # Changelog
+09.06.2021
+- Added tags on commits, where branches were merged with main
+- Removed merged branches

 07.05.2021
 - Started Chapter "Module in Python"
 - Added my tracklist in which I always note, how far I got in the course.